christophpickl/articles/README.md

 * [3] when search for #dao it also finds #daoism and also #foodaofoo (shouldn't it be a "direct" match?!)
 * [8] auto backup functionality

-## Luxury
+## Super Fancy

+* keyboard navigation up/down
-* FANCY: in-line editor, when click on article (don't jump to form at top!)
+* in-line editor, when click on article (don't jump to form at top!)
-* FANCY: delete button which appears when hover over some part of an article (far right, just slightly indicated)
+* delete button which appears when hover over some part of an article (far right, just slightly indicated)
-- sort all tags (by number of occurence OR alphabetically)
+* sort tags list (by number of occurence OR alphabetically)
-- change view mode: compact only seeing list of titles (sorted alphabetically?!)
+* change view mode: compact only seeing list of titles (sorted alphabetically?!)
-- back office:
+* back office:
 	* tags related to each other
 	* articles link with each other
-	=> increased search suggestions / network (afterwards with point system)
+	* => increased search suggestions / network (afterwards with point system)